The programme admits new doctoral students five times a year: twice in the spring, once in the summer and twice in the autumn.

 Provide the required information on your coordinating academic on the application form and supporting statement although your supervisor would be appointed to the coordinating academic.

 In the Faculty of Agriculture and Forestry professors and associate professors may act as the coordinating academics for doctoral candidates.
 See further information on coordinating academics on the Faculty's doctoral education web site.

-In the Faculty of Veterinary Medicine professors and associate professors, and also a person in charge of a discipline may act as the coordinating academics for doctoral candidates.
+In the Faculty of Veterinary Medicine professors and associate professors, and also a few persons appointed by the faculty may act as the coordinating academics for doctoral candidates.
 See further information on coordinating academics on the Faculty's doctoral education web site.

-In the Faculty of Medicine professors, associate professors and docents may act as the coordinating academics for doctoral candidates.
+In the Faculty of Medicine professors, associate professors and docents, employed by the same Faculty as you are applying for, may act as the coordinating academics for doctoral candidates.